1. Don’t Bore Yourself

 5. Don’t Go Too Fast

-Lee Child (reported in Reacher Said Nothing by Andrew Martin) has a good rule of thumb: Child writes the slow action fast and the fast action slow.
+Lee Child (reported in Reacher Said Nothing by Andrew Martin) has a good rule of thumb: Child writes the slow stuff fast and the fast stuff slow.

 I think this works for all kinds of fiction.